CD Ladder – What You Should Know

-Looking for a low-risk investment strategy?
+Are you looking for a low-risk investment strategy?
 Have you heard of a CD Ladder yet?
-If not, then allow to me share this little nugget of knowledge with you.
+If not, allow me to share this little nugget of knowledge with you.

-You may already know that saving money is important these days.
+You may already know that saving money is essential these days.
 You may also know that investing your money is probably wise.
-However, you may be wary of the risk or feel that you don’t have enough money to start or that you may simply not know enough about investing to really dive-in.
-If any of these concerns describe you, then a CD Ladder might be right for you.
+However, you may be wary of the risk, feel that you don’t have enough money to start, or that you may not know enough about investing to dive in.
+If any of these concerns describe you, then a CD Ladder might be suitable for you.

 A CD Ladder is an investment strategy that decreases the risk of investments while maximizing interest opportunities each year.
-In this strategy, you are dividing up your initial investment into equal amounts and putting it all into CDs; each with a different maturity date.
+In this strategy, you divide your initial investment into equal amounts and put it all into CDs, each with a different maturity date.

-So for example, let’s say that you have been putting your money into a Money Market account for a while now, and you have accumulated enough extra funds to start getting serious about investing.
-Let’s also say that the funds you have available are at about $5,000.
+So, for example, let’s say that you have been putting your money into a Money Market account for a while now, and you have accumulated enough extra funds to start getting serious about investing.
+Let’s also say that the available funds are about $5,000.
 Here’s an example of what you could do.

 NOTE: The following is just one example of many strategies that could be employed.
 Interest rates vary between institutions and flux all of the time.
 The following is strictly for demonstration purposes.

 To set up a CD Ladder, you would take your $5,000 and split it up equally into five different CDs with different maturity dates (as shown below).
 The idea is to stagger them so that each year, you will have one of your CDs mature.
 Allow me to demonstrate.

 - CD #1 – $1000.00 in a 12-month CD at 1.25%

 - CD #2 – $1000.00 in a 24-month CD at 1.45%